Wells Cathedral: Cathedral choir

 There has been a choir of boy choristers at Wells since 909.
 Currently there are 18 boy choristers and a similar number of girl choristers, aged from eight to fourteen.
-The Vicars Choral was formed in the 12th century and the sung liturgy provided by a traditional cathedral choir of men and boys until the formation of an additional choir of girls in 1994.
+The Vicars Choral—church singers were originally referred to as "vicars choral"—was formed in the 12th century and the sung liturgy provided by a traditional cathedral choir of men and boys until the formation of an additional choir of girls in 1994.
 The boys and girls sing alternately with the Vicars Choral and are educated at Wells Cathedral School.

 The Vicars Choral currently number twelve men, of whom three are choral scholars.
-Since 1348 the College of Vicars had its own accommodation in a quadrangle converted in the early 15th century to form Vicar's Close.
+Since 1348 the College of Vicars had its own accommodation on the cathedral grounds, with a bridge added in 1459 so that the singers (all male) would not be subjected to temptation by local women, forming Vicars' Close.
 The Vicars Choral generally perform with the choristers, except on Wednesdays, when they sing alone, allowing them to present a different repertoire, in particular plainsong.

 In December 2010 Wells Cathedral Choir was rated by Gramophone magazine as "the highest ranking choir with children in the world".
 It continues to provide music for the liturgy at Sunday and weekday services.
 The choir has made many recordings and toured frequently, including performances in Beijing and Hong Kong in 2012.
 Its repertoire ranges from the choral music of the Renaissance to recently commissioned works.

+In 2024 the houses in Vicars' Close—thought to be the most complete and continuously occupied medieval street in Europe and still regularly occupied by singers as "grace-and-favour" residences—were in a serious state of disrepair, and the cathedral set up a project to repair the Grade-1 listed houses.